-- Muted red (with sky blue windowpane check) flannel suit:
+- Red, with sky blue windowpane check, Scottish woolen flannel suit:

-- Double-breasted 6-on-2-button long jacket with peak lapels, slanted breast pocket, slanted flapped hip pockets with ticket pocket, 4-button turnback cuffs, and long single vent
+- Double-breasted long jacket with peak lapels, high 6×2-button stance, slanted breast pocket, slanted flapped hip pockets with ticket pocket, 4-button turnback cuffs, and long single vent

 - Single-breasted 6-button vest with two welt pockets